snack-dev/angular-l10n/README.md

 > An Angular 2 library to translate messages, dates and numbers.

 ## Sample app
-[Sample app](http://robisim74.github.io/angular2localization) built with Angular 2 Material & webpack.
+[Sample app](http://robisim74.github.io/angular2localization) built with Angular 2 Material.
+AoT compilation & webpack.

 ## Running locally the sample app
 What you need to run the sample app: